-1.5 Application of Professional Standards to the Appointed Actuary's Valuation
+2.4 Application of Professional Standards to the Appointed Actuary's Valuation

-When performing a valuation of an insurer's policy liabilities and other actuarial liabilities and preparing an AAR for the insurer's submission to the IOFI, the AAs must comply with the following:
+When performing a valuation of an insurer's policy liabilities and other actuarial liabilities and preparing an AAR for the insurer's submission to the Inspector, the AAs must comply with the following:

-- 1. The requirements of the Act and the Regulations; - 2.
-The requirements set out in this Guideline; - 3.
+- 1. The requirements of the Act and regulations; - 2.
+The requirements set out in these Instructions; - 3.
 The Code/Rules of Professional Conduct of the AA's governing body; and - 4.
 Standards of accepted actuarial practice.